 A Mommy Makeover has become a trending description of a combination of plastic surgery procedures that are highly customized to a woman’s needs and desires.
 These procedures can create such transformational changes bringing harmony and proportion back to the breast and body after pregnancy while restoring and renewing self-confidence.
 For these reasons, Mommy Makeovers are one of my favorite procedures to perform.
 I love seeing patients' reactions to their new shapes, even in the early post op days when they are not yet fully recovered!
 Commonly with a Mommy Makeover, I may combine a tummy tuck or mini-tummy tuck, with some liposuction of the hips for example, and breast restoration with breast augmentation with or without breast lift, or possible breast lift alone if volume is sufficient.
 Depending on the procedures needed, a Mommy Makeover may be performed in a single stage or spread out in a staged fashion.
 I will guide patients always keeping safety as a priority.
 Patients often prefer the idea of combining procedures when safe to do so to minimize down time and time out of work and are often pleasantly surprised that recuperation may not be as involved as they expected.

 Mothers are so used to putting their family’s needs before their own, so it's often difficult for them to focus on their own needs.
 Sometimes the biggest hurdle is taking the first step to learn what their options are.
-So, if you are unhappy with changes in your breast and body after pregnancy and wonder if you are a candidate for a Mommy Makeover, please call us.
+So, if you are unhappy with changes in your breast and body after pregnancy and wonder if you are a candidate for a Mommy Makeover in Chelmsford or Boston, please call us.
 Honestly, speaking for my entire team, we love guiding mothers on this journey and participating in their transformation.
 Moms deserve it and maybe need a little bit of mothering themselves!

 Best, Dr. Eliopoulos